wkhere/stackless/Doc/library/ftplib.rst

 .. exception:: error_temp

-   Exception raised when an error code in the range 400--499 is received.
+   Exception raised when an error code signifying a temporary error (response codes in the range 400--499) is received.

 .. exception:: error_perm

-   Exception raised when an error code in the range 500--599 is received.
+   Exception raised when an error code signifying a permanent error (response codes in the range 500--599) is received.

 .. exception:: error_proto

-   Exception raised when a reply is received from the server that does not begin with a digit in the range 1--5.
+   Exception raised when a reply is received from the server that does not fit the response specifications of the File Transfer Protocol, i.e. begin with a digit in the range 1--5.

+.. data:: all_errors

+   The set of all exceptions (as a tuple) that methods of :class:`FTP` instances may raise as a result of problems with the FTP connection (as opposed to programming errors made by the caller).
+This set includes the four exceptions listed above as well as :exc:`socket.error` and :exc:`IOError`.

 .. seealso::